smapiot/piral/docs/reference/U02-piral.md

 2. Updates all Piral-related packages specified in `devDependencies` and `dependencies`
 3. Installs the updated dependencies incl. an updated `piral-cli`

 The mechanism compares the associated repositories of the packages starting with `piral` to the repository field from the `piral-cli` package.
-Only in case of an alignment the update is performed.
+Only in case of an alignment, the update is performed.